 Scotts Liquid Turf Builder is a liquid lawn fertilizer that can be used on any type of grass, however, it is recommended only for use during the active growing season.

-This 2-in-1 feeding system will feed your lawn and promote its green coloring while you water.
+This 2-in-1 feeding system will feed your lawn and promote its green coloring while you water it.
 With its simple to use hose attachment system, you can easily spray your lawn with this liquid-based fertilizer while the bottle is attached to your garden hose.

 This fertilizer provides quick results which means it may work best as a supplemental fertilizer and not as your exclusive lawn fertilizer.